matomo-org/developer-documentation/docs/master/Piwik/Nonce.md

 ### `getOrigin()` <a name="getOrigin"></a>

-Get ORIGIN header, false if not found
+Returns Origin HTTP header or false if not found.

 #### Signature